 Underwriting is the process assessing risk of issuing insurance.
 Undewriters evaluate applications,

-Some people are automatically enrolled in Medicare Part A. This happens if you or your spouse worked at least 40 quarters in the United States (10 years).
-During these 10 years, because you or your spouse paid Medicare taxes, you will not have to pay a monthly premium for Part A. If you already receive retirement benefits from Social Security or the Railroad Retirement Board, you will also receive a premium-free Part A. In the event that you receive Part A for free, you will not have to pay a Part A enrollment penalty if you enroll after your initial seven-month enrollment period.
+You should be automatically enrolled in Medicare Part A if you or your spouse worked at least 40 quarters in the United States (10 years).
+As long as you or your spouse paid Medicare taxes while working, you will not have to pay a monthly premium for Part A.

-When Can I Sign Up for Part A & B?
+When Can I Sign Up for Medicare Part A and Part B?

 You can apply for Medicare Parts A and B up to three months in advance of when you would like your coverage to start.
 You may choose to have it start as early as the 1st day of the month of your 65th birthday.
 If you do not have another form of health coverage, you need to sign up within three months of turning 65 to avoid penalties.